tzach420/MI6/README.md

 # MI6
 implementation of a a simple Pub-Sub framework, which will use to implement a system for the MI6, On Her Majesty’s Secret Service.
 Pub-Sub is shorthand for Publish-Subscribe messaging, an asynchronous communication method in which messages are exchanged between applications without knowing the identity of the sender or recipient.
 ## Framework details
-- MessageBroker: A shared object used for communication between Publishers and Subscribers.</br>
+- MessageBroker- A shared object used for communication between Publishers and Subscribers.</br>
 - Topic – An intermediary channel that maintains a list of subscribers to relay messages that are received from publishers.</br>
 - Message – Serialized messages are sent to a topic by a publisher which has no knowledge of the subscribers.</br>
 - Publisher – The application that publishes a message to a topic.</br>